Hypatia: Independent writings

 Hypatia wrote a commentary on Apollonius of Perga's treatise on conic sections, but this commentary is no longer extant.

-Hypatia wrote a commentary on Diophantus's thirteen-volume Arithmetica, which had been written sometime around the year 250 AD.
+Hypatia wrote a commentary on Diophantus's thirteen-volume Arithmetica, which had been written sometime around the year 250AD.
 It set out more than 100 mathematical problems, for which solutions are proposed using algebra.
 For centuries, scholars believed that this commentary had been lost.
 Only volumes one through six of the Arithmetica have survived in the original Greek, but at least four additional volumes have been preserved in an Arabic translation produced around the year 860.
 The Arabic text contains numerous expansions not found in the Greek text, including verifications of Diophantus's examples and additional problems.

 Cameron states that the most likely source of the additional material is Hypatia, since Hypatia is the only ancient writer known to have written a commentary on the Arithmetica and the additions appear to follow the same methods used by her father Theon.
 The first person to deduce that the additional material in the Arabic manuscripts came from Hypatia was the nineteenth-century scholar Paul Tannery.
 In 1885, Sir Thomas Heath published the first English translation of the surviving portion of the Arithmetica.
 Heath argued that surviving text of Arithmetica is actually a school edition produced by Hypatia to aid her students.
 According to Mary Ellen Waithe, Hypatia used an unusual algorithm for division (in the then-standard sexagesimal numeral system), making it easy for scholars to pick out which parts of the text she had written.